russrimm/CopilotStudioWalkthroughs/IssueTAP.md

 - Access to Power Automate
 - Access to Dataverse
 - Access to Azure Key Vault
+- Access to create, grant permissions to, and consent to an Entra ID Application (Service Principal) - Application Permissions (UserAuthenticationMethod.ReadWrite.All) to Graph.

 ## Step 1: Create Microsoft Entra App Registration